 Most newcomers are required to enroll in the Preparatory Program (Mechina) first.
 There are some exceptions to this rule (in all cases, the documents of students from abroad will be examined in order to determine whether they must study in the Mechina):

-- Completion of at least one full academic year in Israel or abroad (30 semester credits at least for all faculties, 40 semester credits for Medicine and Dental Medicine) may replace the Mechina (AP courses are not considered as part of the university's credits).
+- Completion of at least one full academic year in Israel or abroad (30 semester credits at least for all faculties, 40 semester credits for Medicine, Dental Medicine and for Faculty of Engineering) may replace the Mechina (AP courses are not considered as part of the university's credits).

 - In several cases, candidates who are holders of High School Matriculations which are not equivalent to the Israeli Matriculation (Bagruth) can be exempted from the Mechina.
 This applies in programs where the admission average (Hat'ama) is not higher than 540 points and that there are no other special admission requirements.
 These candidates must obtain in the Psychometric exam 25 points above the admission average (Hat'ama) of the relevant program.